Why Health Literacy Matters

 Non-Native English Speakers

-Language barriers compound health literacy challenges
+Language differences compound existing health literacy challenges.

 Impact on Healthcare Costs